Unlocking the Secret to Good Gut Health in Menopause

 Yes, menopause can lead to gut issues due to hormonal changes, particularly a decrease in oestrogen.

 This hormonal fluctuation can affect gut motility, leading to symptoms such as bloating, constipation and discomfort.
-Stress, lifestyle changes and dietary habits during menopause can further contribute to digestive problems.

 What are gut symptoms of menopause?